highredshift/highredshift.github.io/_site/README.md

 # My Personal Website
 This repo hosts my academic website, published at [https://highredshift.github.io](https://highredshift.github.io).

 Locally, Jekyll is not working properly.
 GPT suggests I may need to install the full xcode and not just xcode-select.
 For now I'm using docker.
-The downside is locally, I cannot see continuously updated rendering while I make changes in html.
+With docker, locally, as long as the following command is in effect, I can still see continuously updated rendering while I make changes in html.
+If I want to quit the dockder, hit ctrl-c.

-Even for docker, the server has to be launched this way:
+For docker, the server *has to be* launched this way:

 bash